kineticquant/OSRS-Gear-Randomizer/readme.md

 | Optional spec weapons category                     | In Progress
 | Magic spells category                     | In Progress
 | Handling two-handed weapons with notice of losing shield                     | In Progress
+| Fix merge script which is excluding new 2025 items for unknown reason | In Progress

 ### How it works: